 Emergency notifications are sent via the mass notification system, Rave, in conjunction with Tiger Safe, which can deliver both text and email messages to University-owned and personal devices.
 These messages will provide pertinent information including instructions on what to do in this emergency situation.
 Depending upon how long the situation lasts, you may receive updates to provide further instructions.
 Once the situation concludes, you will receive an "all clear."

 The federal government requires institutions of higher education to send Timely Warning Notifications, to alert the campus community to certain crimes in a timely manner to aid in the prevention of similar crimes.
 The department assesses reports of Clery-reportable crimes occurring on Clery geography to determine when the criteria for this notification are met.

-Timely Warnings are sent via email using the LiveSafe distribution lists that contain all faculty, staff and student email addresses.
+Timely Warnings are sent via Rave, in conjunction with Tiger Safe, email using distribution lists that contain all faculty, staff and student email addresses.

 Community Notifications is our way to share information with the community when a situation that could impact health or safety does not meet the criteria of an Emergency Notification or Timely Warning.
 These messages could be sent for non-emergency situations that occur on or near campus that could affect the campus community.